Absolutely meaningless, the bit

 opposition, narrations/argumentations and data bases match different

 philosophies and, more recently, different ways of creating and receiving art.

 Narration and argumentation follow the natural human behavior: an individual talking and acting on a "line".
 There is a past, a present and a feature, highs and lows, and why not left and right.
 It takes to dramatization, engagement.
 Data bases are more digital, with their multidimensional fragmentation and openness, engaging the readers to freely assemble their own narrations.

-has been a literary topic since Antiquity, but it's more and more important for
+It has been a literary topic since Antiquity, but it's more and more important for art today:

 - as an inspiring theme: robots are more and more present in our lives; the transhumanist singularity is no longer a pure dream but the theme of a university funded by important corporations;

 - as a sort of medium, since artists can themselves become creators of biologic or bio-inspired works of art.

 The creation follows several different paths, more or less engaged in actual living processes: representation of life, generative art, robotics, cyborgs.